brianmcn/Zelda1RandoTools/doc/use.md

 Left-clicking toggles the <a id="ow-map-tile-brightness">brightness</a> of some icons; "bright" means somewhere you might return to later; "dark" means you are done with the location.
  - take-any, wood-sword-cave, hint shops, and large/medium/small secrets are all examples of these, where you might walk away and return later

 Some map tiles have accelerators.
-For example, when selecting the 'take any heart' map tile from the popup grid (or via speech), the take-any accelerator will pop up, with 4 choices (take potion, take candle, take heart, take nothing).
+For example, <a id="take-any-accelerator">when selecting the 'take any heart' map tile</a> from the popup grid (or via speech), the take-any accelerator will pop up, with 4 choices (take potion, take candle, take heart, take nothing).
 Your selection may have multiple effects, for example, choosing the candle will (1) 'X' out one of the take-any hearts in the top of the tracker, (2) mark that you have a blue candle in the top of the tracker, and (3) mark the overworld map tile as a 'taken' take-any-heart.
 The accelerator is a pie menu that pops up in the middle of the